QuentinRa/blog.quentinra.dev/info/ocaml/basic/functions.md

 </blockquote>

-Note that a function of two (or n) parameters is a function taking one parameters being a function of n-1 parameters.
+Note that a function of two (or n) parameters is a function taking one parameter being a function of n-1 parameters.
 So your function is a reduced form of

 ```ocaml
 fun x -> fun y -> x
 ```

-But for the sake a writing the least code, you can even do that implicit declaration.
+But for the sake of writing the least code, you can even do that implicit declaration.

 ```ocaml